Andrei0872/my-dev-notes/reactive-programming.md

 - **switchMap**
    - cancels the current subscription/request and can cause race conditions
-   - use it for requests or cancelable requests (searches)
+   - use it for search requests or cancelable requests (searches)

 - **concatMap**
    - runs subscriptions/requests in order: less performant
    - will wait for the last req to finish
    - get, post, put req when order is important
+   - waits for the previous Observable to complete before creating the next one

 - **exhaustMap**
    - ignore all subsequent req until it completes
    - use for login(don't want more reqs until the initial one is complete)
+   - source items are ignored while the prev Observable is not completed